The Gambling Act 2005 identifies which legal lotteries require a Gambling Commission licence or local authority registration.

 The application process usually takes 14 days and you must wait until the application has been determined before you proceed.

-The promoting society of a small society lottery has a duty to accurately reflect the results of any lottery it holds by submitting a statutory Return Form (pdf) to the local authority within 3 months of the lottery draw taking place.
+The promoting society of a small society lottery has a duty to accurately reflect the results of any lottery it holds by submitting a statutory return form to the local authority within three months of the lottery draw aking place.

 Visit the Gambling Commission Small Lotteries Enforcement guidance for details of all licensing and registration requirements

 No licence is required for:

 - incidental non-commercial lotteries, usually taking place at fund raising events such as school fetes.
 To qualify as non-commercial, all the money raised, including entrance fees, refreshments etc, must go to purposes other than private gain